Skip to content

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-3. Install essential development tools
+3. Install the core tools

 brew install openssl readline sqlite3 xz zlib pyenv uv htop gitmoji pandoc ncdu tmux